.jpg)

 Workers’ compensation

-The ultimate goal will be a complete resolution of the dispute and a binding settlement agreement.
-In the rare instances when that is not possible, a mediation can narrow the disputed issues and shed fresh light on old facts.
+The goal will be a complete resolution of the dispute and a binding settlement agreement.
+If settlement is not possible, a mediation can still prepare for trial by narrowing the disputed issues, shedding fresh light on old facts, and getting the Rorschach of a seasoned trial attorney and mediator.

 CONTACT